-Paul warns the Galatians of the danger of turning away from him and the gospel he preached and towards another gospel which he himself considers to be falsified.
-As it soon turns out, it is not only about the way the law is interpreted, but about the position and meaning of the law in general.
-In contrast to this, the collection of fourteen letters conveys that Paul was not only versed in the traditions of the Fathers, but had also championed them "with the greatest zeal", i.e. that his position flowed not only from God's calling, but also from the study of this law.
-This mediating tendency is then also served when, after the collection of the Fourteen Epistles, Paul seeks and builds up a personal relationship with Peter in Jerusalem, when he also makes contact with James, the brother of the Lord.
-Even more, his journey to Syria and Cilicia only takes place after this visit to Peter and James.
-When even the churches in Judea, to whom Paul had consequently remained unknown, praise him that "he who once persecuted us" now proclaims "the faith he wanted to destroy" and they praise God for his sake, it sounds as if this also reflects the opinion of the Jerusalemites, Peter and James.
-According to this collection, Paul is seen as an integrated and integrating part of a harmonious great movement of churches, whereas the collection of ten letters presents him rather as a single proclaimer.
+Paul warns the Galatians against the danger of turning away from him and the gospel he preaches and towards another gospel which he considers to be falsified.
+As it soon turns out, his point concerns not only the way the law is interpreted, but also the position and meaning of the law in general.
+In contrast, the fourteen-letter collection conveys that Paul was not only versed in the traditions of the Fathers, but had also championed them “with the greatest zeal,” i.e., that his position flowed not only from God’s calling, but also from the study of the divine law.
+This mediating tendency is also served when, according to the fourteen-letter collection, Paul seeks out and builds a personal relationship with Peter in Jerusalem, and also makes contact with James, the Lord’s brother.
+Moreover, his journey to Syria and Cilicia only takes place after this visit to Peter and James.
+When even the churches in Judea, to whom Paul has consequently remained unknown, laud him in that “he who once persecuted us” now proclaims “the faith he wanted to destroy,” and praise God for his sake, it sounds as if this also reflects the opinion of the Jerusalemites, Peter and James.
+Thus according to this collection, Paul is seen as an integrated and integrating part of a harmonious great movement of churches, whereas the ten-letter collection rather represents him as an individual proclaimer.

-I do not want to elaborate on these historical examples in the present study, because it would require a detailed comparison, not undertaken so far, to determine both versions in detail and, as far as can still be ascertained today, in their mutual relationship.
-But it seems to me that even this brief insight is enough to give us an idea that the canonical form of Gal, not unlike that of Rom, 1Cor, even the deuteropauline Col and also the other letters belonging to the collection of ten letters, underwent considerable editorial revision in their insertion into the collection of fourteen letters.
-If Theobald is correct in his observations on the use of the collection of ten letters by the Pastoral Epistles and they had used the Markionite version of this collection of ten letters, then the collection of fourteen letters also seems to have found a similar editorial revision and, for instance with regard to Rom 14-16, an expansion when this collection was brought together with Acts and - even if not fully - harmonised.
+I shall not elaborate on these historical examples in the present study, as this would require a detailed comparison, not undertaken so far, to determine both versions in detail and, as far as can still be ascertained today, in their mutual relationship.
+But it seems to me that even this brief overview is enough to illustrate that the canonical forms of Gal, as well as Rom, 1Cor, and the other letters belonging to the ten-letter collection, including even the deuteropauline Col, underwent considerable editorial revision in their insertion into the fourteen-letter collection.
+If Theobald’s observations suggesting the use of the Marcionite version of the ten-letter collection in the Pastoral Epistles are correct, then the fourteen-letter collection seems to have undergone a similar editorial revision and, for instance with regard to Rom 14-16, an expansion when it was joined with Acts and harmonized – even if not fully.
 To some extent, these collections were finally adapted to the canonical Gospels.
-From this finding, one would also have to reread the two final chapters of Rom, which were missing from this letter in the collection of ten letters, and likewise, as already indicated above, establish a link again with Acts and other texts of the canonical New Testament.
+Based on these findings one should also re-read the two final chapters of Rom, absent in the ten-letter collection, and likewise, as indicated above, re-establish a link with Acts and other texts from the canonical New Testament.

-However, in conclusion to the Pauline Epistles, another example of such interlocking is given, this time on the topic of ethics in Paul, which was brought to my attention by one of my students, Janelle Priya Mathur.
-The example will also prove that despite Markion's ethical rigorism in his collection, we encounter a Paul who, especially on the question of homosexuality, takes a position contrary to that of the collection of ten letters expanded with the Pastoral Epistles, which is rather in harmony with the tolerance on this question that can also be observed elsewhere in the first and second centuries.
+However, to conclude our discussion of the Pauline epistles, I would like to give another example of such an interlocking process, this time regarding their ethics, which was brought to my attention by one of my students, Janelle Priya Mathur.
+The example will also demonstrate that despite the ethical rigorism of Marcion’s collection, we encounter in it a Paul who, especially on the question of homosexuality, takes a position which is contrary to that of the ten-letter collection expanded with the Pastoral Epistles, and is in harmony with the tolerance on this question that can be observed elsewhere in the first and second centuries.